 Forensic science programs of variable quality are appearing at many institutions.
 How do you decide which is right for you?
 Why should you consider WVU?
 It is an individual decision based on many factors, but some things you should know about WVU...

 Accredited programs such as ours have to meet rigorous standards in our classes, structure, facilities, and faculty qualifications.
-A degree from an accredited institution carries significant weight in the forensic science community and that will become increasingly important as the number of forensic science graduates enter the job market.
+A degree from an accredited institution carries significant weight in the forensic science community and that will become increasingly important as the number of forensic science graduates enters the job market.
 Our program is approaching the decade-old mark and was one of the first accredited programs in the nation.

 We employ full-time faculty with real forensic experience, professors whose one and only job is to pass their knowledge and experience to the next generation of forensic leaders.

 All of our students complete a rigorous, 420-hour summer internships at locations such as the United States Secret Service, state and local police agencies and labs, and forensic laboratories nationwide.
-Working with students, we organize the internships, check on progress, and insure that the experience helps you mature from a student to a forensic professional.
-Many students obtain their first job as a a result of their internship, either directly or indirectly.
+Working with students, we organize the internships, check on progress, and ensure that the experience helps you mature from a student to a forensic professional.
+Many students obtain their first job as a result of their internship, either directly or indirectly.

 Upon graduation from the Forensic and Investigative Science Program, students will be able to: